-Find of down Operatolism
+Find of days Orangialize

 - End of day, Caretaker -

 Matthew Fairweather

 Contact with communal surfaces,

 such as door handles etc to be

 minimised.
 Doors to be kept open

 wherever possible.

 Where possible, windows to be

 opened to provide ventilation.

 Inform all the pupils that they must

 bring the required equipment to

 school (stationery, calculators etc) to

 reduce the risk of infection to reduce

 infection risk, children are not

 bringing items to and from school.

 Individual stationery to be provided

 and kept on desk through day and on

 chair at night to allow cleaning.
 Each

 child has an individual zip bag with

 their own equipment.

 Pupils/staff to clean IT equipment

 (esp keyboards) with anti-bacterial

 wipes before and after each use

 equipment provided in each room.

 Shared telephone handsets to be

 cleaned with anti-bacterial wipes

 before and after each use equipment

 provided in each room.

 Shared teaching resources to be

 cleaned prior to and after use

 washing nets have been purchased

 so appropriate resources can be put

 through the washing machine or

 dishwasher after use.
 Each area has

-at least 4 minutes barries and [] I

 at least 1 quarantine box, where

 items can go for 72 hours after use

 before use by other pupils.
 For

 example, reading books.
 Items do not

 need to be cleaned when shared in

 the bubble.

 If any bodily fluids come into contact

 with classroom equipment, ensure

 that gloves are worn to remove the

 piece of equipment before it is

 thoroughly cleaned gloves are

 available in each classroom.
 Tabards

 are being made available for staff

 who wish to have them, so that they

 can keep things like gloves on them.

 Guidance issued to staff on the use of

 the staff room and staff toilet area,

 including maximum numbers at any

 one time 4 people in staff room.
 2 in

 female toilets, male toilet is single

 anyway.
 Each room to have signs on

 for maximum capacity.

 Staff to be reminded to adhere to

 social distancing at all times

 Hand sanitiser to be in place at

 photocopiers/shared

 keyboards/telephones etc

 Staff must wash and dry their own

 cups, plates and utensils, using

 disposable towels or use the

 dishwasher.
 School removed tea

 towels before the COVID crisis.

 Contact points will be cleaned during

-.1_1 hu alaaning Ctoff ah auto wina
+daily algorized.
+Chaff also years

-ly cleaning.
+daily cleaning.
 Staff should wipe

-vn taps after use with the 2 stage
+down taps after use with the 2 stage

-an spray.
+clean spray.

-sess the schools ability to follow
+Assess the schools ability to follow

-W cleaning in school guidance, if
+T&W cleaning in school guidance, if

-able to complete notify the Local
+unable to complete notify the Local

-Aut hority
+Authority

-As a re sult, the risk of infection to staff
+As a a result, the risk of infection to staff

-pils in classrooms is reduced.
+and pupils in classrooms is reduced.

-• Bubbles are up to the size of one
+Bubbles are up to the size of one

 class.
 In time we hope they can

 be extended to a year group.

-• Seat pupils side by side, not face
+Seat pupils side by side, not face

 to face or side on

-• Stagger movement around
+Stagger movement around

 classroom

-• Staff to maintain social distancing
+Staff to maintain social distancing

-- line marked at the front to allow
+line marked at the front to allow

 a 2m distance.
 Large tables in the

 shared area for individual and

 group work, allowing for distance.

 Individual equipment such as

 pens and pencils allocated for

 each pupil - these have all been

 put into zip lock bags for

 preparation.

 Allocate items such as books/toys

 to bubbles, to avoid mix use

 Shared equipment such as PE, art,

 science etc should be cleaned in

 between use and where possible

 isolated for 48-72 hours